openstack/watcher/doc/source/man/watcher-db-manage.rst

   The maximum number of database objects we expect to be deleted.
 If exceeded, this will prevent any deletion.

-.. option:: -t, --audit-template
+.. option:: -t, --goal

-  Either the UUID or name of the soft deleted audit template to purge.
-This will also include any related objects with it.
+  Either the UUID or name of the goal to purge.

 .. option:: -e, --exclude-orphans